antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/03-User-and-Group-Preparation/User-and-Group-Preparation.md

     └── Your products
 ```

-Review the available subscriptions and confirm that **Microsoft Intune Plan 1** is active.
+Review the list of available subscriptions and confirm that **Microsoft Intune Plan 1** is listed as **Active**.

-This confirms that the tenant is licensed for Microsoft Intune administration.
+This confirms that the tenant is licensed to manage devices using Microsoft Intune.

+Without an appropriate licence, devices cannot be enrolled or managed.

+Although Microsoft Intune supports several licensing models, the **Microsoft Intune Plan 1 Trial** provides every feature required for this laboratory.

 ![Microsoft Intune Subscription](screenshots/licences.png)